Anthony Rizzo Player Props: Yankees vs. Angels

-After going 1-for-3 in his last game, Anthony Rizzo and the New York Yankees take on the Los Angeles Angels (who will start Jose Suarez) at 7:05 PM ET on Tuesday.
+After hitting .324 with two doubles, three home runs, two walks and five RBI in his past 10 games, Anthony Rizzo and the New York Yankees take on the Los Angeles Angels (who will hand the ball to Griffin Canning) at 7:05 PM ET on Wednesday.

-In his previous game he had a one-hit performance (1-for-3) against the Twins.
+In his most recent appearance, he went 1-for-4 with a double against the Angels.

 Anthony Rizzo Game Info & Props vs. the Angels